 While we’ve shown publishers that CPMs aren’t the best metric to determine ad revenues, because of the effect on UX metrics on eCPM, the impression-based system has the benefit of not being reliant on clicks.
 But remember, the value of your ad inventory isn’t just based on views, it’s based on supply and demand and how much advertisers are willing to bid for the available ad spaces on a website.

 Publishers who use Ezoic Ad Tester continuously optimize and account for thousands of different variables like the number of ads, visitor behavior metrics, time of day, ad size, and more.
 This increases the value of your ad inventory with the power of machine learning.

-Essentially, programmatic revenue is earned by the publisher (website) from a series of ad partners that serve display ads on the publisher’s site.
+Programmatic advertising is the automated buying and selling of online advertising.
+Programmatic ad revenue is earned through a series of ad partners that serve display ads on the publisher’s site.

 Advertisers buy ad space (inventory) from large providers or networks like Google, Facebook, Oath, and many others and then those providers distribute those ads according to advertiser campaign parameters across participating publisher sites that fulfill campaign criteria.